Visa policy of Australia: eVisitor (subclass 651)

 The grant rate of eVisitor has been consistently high over the years, never dropping below 98.5%.
-In the second quarter of 2024 the lowest approval rates for tourism applications were for the nationals of Romania (62.6%), Croatia (71.5%), Bulgaria (78.1%), Lithuania (82.1%), Latvia (84.8%) with all other countries having a grant rate above 95%.
+In the second quarter of 2025 the lowest approval rates for tourism applications were for the nationals of Romania (71.2%), Croatia (74.9%), Lithuania (86.7%) and Bulgaria (94%) with all other countries having a grant rate above 98%.
 There is still a major difference in approval rates between these 5 countries and the rest even 10 years after the European Commission was notified.

 The eVisitor in the last quarter of 2013 was granted automatically to 85.8% of applicants but the rates differed significantly among countries.
 The lowest automatically granted rates in the 4th quarter were for nationals of Bulgaria (16.2%), Romania (18.3%), Czech Republic (58.6%), Lithuania (59.3%), Latvia (62.4%) and Slovakia (66.3%) with all other countries having an automatic grant rate above 70%.

 In 2014, Bulgaria, Cyprus and Romania notified the European Commission that they considered that Australia required a visa for their nationals.
 The notification was dismissed in 2015 after Australia lifted a transit visa requirement for Bulgarians, Cypriots and Romanians and made some clarifications.

 The European Commission ruled that the eVisitor's 'autogrant' treatment is not an equivalent to the Schengen visa application procedures.
 Applications for countries deemed high risk, i.e. not ETA, are routinely processed manually rather than via 'autogrant' and they are subject to additional documents prior to arrival, which is typical for a proper visa.

-Australia's SmartGate entry system for automatically processing through passport control can only be used for countries on ETA list, not by countries on eVisitor list.
+Australia's SmartGate entry system for automatically processing through passport control at the time of introduction could only be used for countries on ETA list, not by countries on eVisitor list.

 According to HPI (Henley Passport Index) methodology pre-departure government approval, like eVisitor manual processing is not considered as visa free.

 In 2018, the European Union planned to introduce their own electronic travel authorisation, called ETIAS, needed for visa-exempt countries like Australia.